hsemple/QGIS_Tutorials/source/launch_qgis.rst

 2. Click on the ellipsis (the three horizontal dots) to the right of the Vector Dataset(s) textbox.
-Browse to the folder where the data is loaded, and select the USA_States.shp file (Make sure it is not the XML file).
+Browse to the folder where the data is loaded, and select the USA_States.shp file.
+Make sure it is not the XML file.
 Click Add to add the layer to the map then close the data source manage dialog.
-If you are prompted for Coordinate Systems Information, enter WGS 84 for the coordinates.
+If you are prompted for Coordinate Systems Information, select WGS 84 for the coordinates.

 .. image:: img/data_source_manager.png